-In this situation I found many excuses for not caring for myself.
-“It would be rude to excuse myself”, “saying something would appear to be making it about myself” etc. It simply doesn’t occur to me in the moment that I can choose to not be there for the person.
+In this situation, I found many excuses for not protecting myself.
+“It would be rude to interrupt”, “saying something about my experience would appear to be making it about myself” etc. It simply doesn’t occur to me at the moment that I can choose to not be there for the person.

-And here is an interesting addition, it isn’t necessary about the persons intent it’s understanding the impact on me.
+And here is an interesting addition, it isn’t necessarily about the person intent it’s understanding the impact on me.
 Because let’s face it even someone’s joy can have a negative impact.
 Maybe they are celebrating having something you have faced a loss from.

-In the end we really have no control over the intent of others, their actions are theirs.
-All we can do is understand how it shows up for us, our emotions, our resistance and our patterned responses.
-And then, decide how we will respond, what support we may need and how we will remind ourselves that it is okay to honor that.
+In the end, we really have no control over the intent of others, their actions are theirs.
+All you can really do is understand how it shows up for you.
+The emotions, the resistance, the patterned responses and protect yourself.
+And then, decide how will you respond, what support will you need and how will you remind yourself that it is okay to honor that.

 1. “Does this emotion belong to me?”